Adem Jashari: Death

 Once the two-hour deadline had expired, the two sides began exchanging gunfire.
 In one of the houses, where most of Jashari's extended family had gathered, a mortar shell fell in through the roof, causing many deaths.
 After a two or three-day siege, the police captured the Jashari compound.
 Once inside, they discovered that Jashari and his brother Hamëz had been killed.
 Also killed were Jashari's wife, Adilje, and his thirteen-year-old son, Kushtrim.
 Overall, approximately fifty-eight Kosovo Albanians were killed in the attack, including eighteen women and ten children under the age of sixteen.
 Goran Radosavljević, a major in the Serbian Interior Ministry, said that "[Jashari] used women, children and the elderly as hostages."
 Speaking of the attack, Yugoslav General Nebojša Pavković stated that it was "a normal policing action against a well-known criminal.
 It was successful.
 The other details I don't remember."
 The only survivor was Besarta Jashari, Hamëz Jashari's daughter.
 She claimed that the policemen had "threatened her with a knife and ordered her to say that her uncle (Adem Jashari) had killed everyone who wanted to surrender."

+Following the military assault that destroyed the Jashari family compound, journalist Chris Hedges visited the ruins.
+He noted finding a charred volume among the debris containing a map of Greater Albania dating back to the 1878 League of Prizren era.